TanishaBorgave/WanderLust/README.md

 A full-stack MERN property rental platform inspired by Airbnb that enables users to discover, list, and manage vacation rentals through a modern, responsive interface.

-StayNest is being built using the MERN stack with secure authentication, scalable REST APIs, cloud-based image storage, and an intuitive user experience.
+WanderLust is being built using the MERN stack with secure authentication, scalable REST APIs, cloud-based image storage, and an intuitive user experience.

 ---